w3c/window-management/security_and_privacy.md

 Supporting queries for limited pieces of information is not directly useful to sites conducting window placement use cases, and does not specifically prohibit abusive sites from requesting all available information.
-Limiting the overall information that could be exposed with permission would render the API useless.

-For example, user agents could show a UI to select the screen used for element fullscreen, but this has no real advantage for users over the cumbersome current pattern of dragging windows between screens before entering fullscreen.
-Additionally, user agents lack the context around a web application's window placement actions, and declarative arrangements specified by a site are unlikely to provide the requisite expresiveness for every use case.
+Broad filters or making multiple calls with opposite filters wouldn't constrain the information returned (e.g. getScreens({minWidth:10}) or getScreens({internal:true}) + getscreens({internal:false})).

 ## 2.3 How does this specification deal with personal information or personally-identifiable information or information derived thereof?